maximumberlin76-gif/Resonance-Window-Retention-Resonance-Window-and-Retention-Theorem-in-Nonlinear-Open-Dissipative-Dy/README.md

 represents dissipative, destructive, or fragmentation-related contribution.

-This condition ensures that structural regeneration exceeds structural loss over completed operational intervals.
+This condition ensures that endogenous structural coherence and regenerative support exceed dissipative structural loss over completed operational intervals.

 The framework therefore evaluates persistence across completed dynamic cycles rather than isolated instantaneous states.

 The purpose of this invariant is to prevent:

 - short-lived energetic spikes,

 - temporary synchronization events,

 - or externally forced excitation states

 from being incorrectly classified as stable operational synthesis.